DataFire/Integrations/integrations/generated/trashnothing/README.md

   * post_reminders `boolean`: Whether or not post reminders are enabled for this user (to remind them to update or repost their posts).
   * profile_image_source `string`: The source of the users' profile image.
 One of: gravatar, facebook, twitter, google, freegle, custom
   * public_name `boolean`: Whether or not the user has chosen to make their first and last name public.
-  * public_post_sources `array`: A list of the public post sources the user is interested in seeing posts from (currently only 'trashnothing' is supported). <br /><br /> NOTE: Additional sources may be added in the future so clients should take care to support arbitrary sources being returned.
+  * public_post_sources `array`: A list of the public post sources the user is interested in seeing posts from (currently only 'trashnothing' is supported).
+If the array is empty, no sources are enabled and the user will only see posts from the groups they are a member of. <br /><br /> NOTE: Additional sources may be added in the future so clients should take care to support arbitrary sources being returned.
     * items `string`
+  * show_all_group_posts `boolean`: If true, all group posts from the users' groups are shown to them on the main posts page and in the digest emails. <br /><br /> If false, only group posts in the area defined by the users' location are shown.
-  * signup `string`: The date and time when the user signed up.
+  * signup `string`: The UTC date and time when the user signed up.
+  * special_notices `boolean`: Whether or not the user wants to receive special notice emails from the groups they are a member of.
+Special notices are admin posts that the group moderators choose to send out by email.
   * uses_fair_offer_policy `boolean`: Whether or not the user used the Fair Offer Policy (see https://trashnothing.com/fair_offer_policy ) the last time they posted.
   * verified `boolean`: Whether or not the user has verified their account.
+The user account will be limited (eg. they will not be able to reply to posts) until their account is verified.

-### Email
+### Feedback
-* Email `object`: Contains information about a user email address.
+* Feedback `object`
+  * content `string`: A comment written by the reviewer about the user (may be null).
+  * date `string`: Date when the feedback was submitted.
+  * positive `boolean`: Set to true for positive feedback and false for negative feedback.
+  * reviewer_user_id `string`: The user ID of the user that submitted the feedback.
-  * address `string`: The email address.
+  * user_id `string`: The user ID of the user that the feedback is about.
-  * bouncing `boolean`: Whether or not this email address has been bouncing emails that are sent to it.
-  * email_id `string`
-  * is_primary `boolean`: Whether or not this email is the primary email on the user account.
-  * user_id `string`
-  * verified `boolean`: Whether or not this email address has been verified.

 ### GeolocateBounds
 * GeolocateBounds `object`: Two bounding boxes that make using Google Maps' geocoder easier. <br /><br /> The default bounding box defines the area in which the post is probably located.
 This is useful for providing a bounds to Google Maps geocoder. <br /><br /> The limit bounding box is a larger bounding box that contains the default bounding box.
 This is useful for discarding Google Maps geocoding results that are outside of this bounding box.